-1 2 3 4 5 6 7 The student is unable The student is able The student The student In addition to Level 4, The student is able to The student is able to to strike a ball to strike a ball successfully successfully rallies the student is able to provide a written develop a strategy in (forehand or (forehand or rallies for at for at least four identify through critique of their own writing based on their backhand), using a backhand), using a least two consecutive hits writing , the proper OR the teacher's own performance of paddle or racket, back paddle or racket, consecutive hits with both forehand strokes to return ball performance of the the proper strokes to and forth over a net back and forth over with both and backhand and maintain rally. proper strokes to return the ball and/or with another skilled a net with another forehand and strikes using a return the ball and/or maintain rally that player for 6 out of 8 skilled player for 6 backhand strikes paddle or racket to maintain rally that addresses all four attempts using three out of 8 attempts using a paddle or strike a ball back addresses all five of strategy criteria. of the four of the using three of the racket to strike a and forth over a net the critique criteria. critical elements. four of the critical ball back and with another skilled elements. forth over a net player in a small with another sided modified skilled player in a cooperative game small sided for 2 out of 3 modified attempts. cooperative game for 2 out of 3 attempts.
+1 2 3 4 5 6 7 The student is The student is able The student The student In addition to Level 4, The student is able to The student is able to unable to strike a to strike a ball successfully rallies successfully rallies for the student is able to provide a written develop a strategy in ball (forehand or (forehand or for at least two at least four identify through critique of their own writing based on their backhand), using a backhand), using a consecutive hits consecutive hits with writing , the proper OR the teacher's own performance of paddle or racket, paddle or racket, with both forehand both forehand and strokes to return ball performance of the the proper strokes to back and forth back and forth and backhand backhand strikes using and maintain rally. proper strokes to return the ball and/or over a net with over a net with strikes using a a paddle or racket to return the ball and/or maintain rally that another skilled another skilled paddle or racket to strike a ball back and maintain rally that addresses all four player for 6 out of player for 6 out of strike a ball back forth over a net with addresses all five of strategy criteria.
+8 attempts using 8 attempts using and forth over a net another skilled player the critique criteria. three of the four of three of the four with another skilled in a small sided the critical of the critical player in a small modified cooperative elements. elements. sided modified game for 2 out of 3 cooperative game attempts. for 2 out of 3 attempts.